2511674586/withLinux/README.md

 # with Linux

 (Part of) My linux journal for sharing, including skills, little tricks, etc.

 Some of them are amazingly useful.
 Some of them are not so useful.
 Some of method were given in wikis.
-Along with these, there are some related resource site attached.
+Some related resource site attached.

-Anyway, thanks for reading, any advice and issue will be appreciated.

 *NOTE that*
 There may be many contents related to [Debian](https://www.debian.org).
 However, many tricks also work well on Ubuntu, Mint, etc.
+By the way, they were firstly wrote for myself, so if you encounter any problem please issue me.

 This repo was started on 2014/06/28.
 [I](https://github.com/CDLuminate) will keep updating this.
 ___Items marked with "\*" is to be uploaded.___
+Any advice and issue will be appreciated.
 Have fun.  :-)

 ## Index : content of this repo